 Cons

-Gainful Hydration is a customizable electrolyte supplement that can be tailor-made for your needs, such as increasing the amount of sodium or having a caffeinated version for an extra energy boost.
+Gainful Hydration is a customizable electrolyte supplement that you can purchase tailored to your own needs, such as increasing the amount of sodium or having a caffeinated version for an extra energy boost.

 If electrolytes aren’t enough to keep you going, we’d recommend checking out Gainful Hydration.
 Gainful specializes in personalized supplements, such as their protein powder, and when it comes to their electrolytes you have the choice between a caffeinated and non-caffeinated version.
 We personally prefer the former because you get 150 milligrams of caffeine, about the same as a cup and a half of coffee.
 The caffeinated versions also have L-theanine, which when combined with caffeine can boost cognitive function.